moveit/moveit2_tutorials/doc/how_to_guides/benchmarking/benchmarking_tutorial.rst

     ros2 run moveit_ros_benchmarks moveit_benchmark_statistics.py LOG_FILE_1 ...
 LOG_FILE_N

 This command will create a database containing the data form all benchmark log files included.
 An easier way to create the database is to create it with all log files from a given repository.
-For example the argument ``/tmp/moveit_benchmarks/*`` can be used to collect all log files in the given directory into a single database.
+For example, the argument ``/tmp/moveit_benchmarks/*`` can be used to collect all log files in the given directory into a single database.
 This database is created in the location where the command above is run in a file names ``benchmark.db``.

-The database can be visualized by uploading the the file to `plannerarena.org <http://plannerarena.org>`_ and interactively visualize the results.
+The database can be visualized by uploading the the file to `plannerarena.org <http://plannerarena.org>`_ and interactively visualizing the results.

 .. image:: planners_benchmark.png